-How to become a UN Women supplier
+How to become a UN Women vendor

-- Understand and familiarize themselves with UN Women procurement procedures.
+- Understand UN Women’s procurement procedures.

 - Respond promptly to inquiries or requests for offers from UN Women.